-On May 30, 2018, I managed to get approved for an Artist account and have gone from the 8 GIFs I originally submitted to 259 uploads amassing 160.2M views.
+On May 30, 2018, I managed to get approved for an Artist account and have gone from 8 GIFs to nearly 300 amassing over 315,000,000 views so far.

-The idea to create GIFs came from seeing @WarwickABrown and @TonyDoesAds using them in Twitter chats and noticed how much their tweets stood out as a result.
+The idea to create GIFs came from seeing @WarwickABrown and @TonyDoesAds using them in Twitter chats and noticing how much their tweets stood out as a result.
 Tony Christensen actually has a great video on YouTube that explains “How To Create GIFs For Twitter Using GIPHY” and it got me started!

 I have since seen local brands pop up with accounts like OnMilwaukee, Summerfest, the Brewers, and the Bucks.
 I’ve also created Brand accounts for 103.7 KISS-FM, 99.1 The Mix, and Cardinal Stritch University.

 In my first 3 months of creating verified GIFs (June 1 – August 31, 2018), I uploaded a total of 93 original GIFs that received over 10M views.
-Fast-forward to April 2021 and I am sitting over 160M views.
+By April 2021 I had over 160M views.
+Today (October 28, 2023) I’ve cleared 315M views.
 But what counts as a “GIF view”?

-Tags on GIFs
+Add Tags to GIFs